 The Agile manifesto principles are the guidelines for the programmers on how they can execute the development process with agility.
 There are 12 such core principles and they are –

-2. Changing requirements at the later stage of project development must be welcomed as the Agile approach can handle the changes to give the customer a competitive advantage.
+- Changing requirements at the later stage of project development must be welcomed since the Agile approach can effectively handle these changes, providing a competitive advantage to the customer.

-3. The programmers must coordinate work with the client on a daily basis to successfully develop the project.
+- The programmers must coordinate work with the client daily for the success of the development project.

-4. Rapid delivery of working software is a must.
-It can be on a weekly or monthly basis.
+- Rapid delivery of working software is a must, whether on a weekly or monthly basis.

-6. Use effective methodologies to convey project-related information and a face-to-face conversation with team members.
+- Employ effective methodologies to communicate project-related information and engage in face-to-face conversations with team members.

-8. The programmers, users, and sponsors of the Agile project must maintain a constant pace.
+- The programmers, users, and sponsors involved in the Agile project should strive to maintain a consistent pace.

-When it comes to using Agile methodology in projects, there are many factors that go into consideration.
+When it comes to using Agile methodology in projects, many factors go into consideration.
 Here are some of the major aspects that help the developer decide when to use the Agile method –

 1. Lenient Processes

-If the client’s organization doesn’t follow a strict process and gives the programmers work flexibility then Agile is the best methodology to use for their projects.
+If the client’s organization doesn’t follow a strict process and gives programmers work flexibility, then Agile is the best methodology to use for their projects.

 2. Few Initial Requirements

-For a project that has lesser requirements at the initial stage and doesn’t require strict regulations, then Agile can be used.
+For a project with fewer initial requirements and doesn’t require strict regulations, Agile can be beneficial.

 3. Flexible Timeline